jazzi/rOS/README.md

 12. on the target download and run create-ros.sh as root, please aware the password for root is changed to **ros** now
 13. set the timezone by `timedatectl set-timezone Asia/Shanghai`
 14. change taskset from 3 to 0 in /etc/systemd/system/mpd.service.d/override.conf otherwise will get a tastset error when checking `systemctl status mpd.service`, because `taskset -c 3` means use the forth CPU core and Cubieboard2's A20 has two CPU cores only
+15. add user `alarm` and `mpd` to group `audio` by `sudo usermod --append --groups audio alarm mpd`
+16. unmute by `alsamixer`, then test the sound by `aplay /usr/share/sound/alsa/Front_Center.wav`
-14. check how the system starting up by `journalctl -e --no-hostname` and fix issues as they come
+17. check how the system starting up by `journalctl -e --no-hostname` and fix issues as they come
-15. logout ssh and input cubieboard2's IP address in browser to configure and control rAudio
+18. logout ssh and input cubieboard2's IP address in browser to configure and control rAudio
-15. create images, follow original instructions below
+19. create images, follow original instructions below

 Credit: many thanks to @fillods on post [rAudio-1 running on BeagleBone Black](https://github.com/rern/rAudio-1/discussions/299) and @rern creates so great music player [rAudio-1](https://github.com/rern/rAudio-1/)